Mental health and wellbeing in schools

 Holistic development

-Pupil wellbeing is integral to their holistic development.
+Pupil wellbeing is key to their holistic development.
 It affects their ability to concentrate, engage, and retain information.
-When students feel well, they are more curious, resilient, and capable of handling academic challenges.
-A school environment that promotes wellbeing helps develop well-rounded individuals prepared for life beyond school.
+When students feel well, they are more curious, resilient, and capable of handling challenges.
+A school environment that promotes wellbeing helps develop well-rounded young people prepared for life beyond school.

 Emotional health

-The importance of emotional health in schools can’t be overstated.
-Pupils with high levels of wellbeing are generally more confident and capable of building positive relationships with peers and teachers.
-Schools that create a safe space for emotional expression often see a reduction in bullying and other disruptive behaviours, fostering a more inclusive and supportive school community.
+Supporting emotional health in schools is critical.
+Pupils that feel well are generally more confident and capable of building positive relationships with their friends and teachers.
+Schools that create a safe space for emotional expression often see less bullying and other disruptive behaviours.
+This makes the school a happier place to be.

 Academic performance and attendance

-There is a strong correlation between student mental health, academic performance and attendance.
-When students are mentally and physically healthy, absenteeism decreases, and participation increases.
+Student mental health, academic performance and attendance have a strong correlation.
+When students are mentally and physically healthy, they're more likely to attend school and engage with learning.
 This often leads to better grades and a higher quality of work.
 By addressing mental health in schools, you can indirectly enhance the learning outcomes for all pupils.

 Long-term benefits

-Prioritising student wellbeing has long-term benefits, equipping them with skills for better job prospects, relationships, and overall life satisfaction.
-It can also reduce future costs related to healthcare, social care, and the criminal justice system by equipping young people with the tools to lead productive lives.
+Supporting student wellbeing has long-term benefits.
+It equips them with skills for better job prospects, relationships, and overall life satisfaction.
+It can also reduce future costs related to healthcare, social care, and the criminal justice system by giving young people the tools to lead productive lives.

 Implementing Wellbeing Strategies School-wide